Home

 Bullying in the workplace

-Bullying at work can occur in many different ways, it can be very distressing and affect your mental health.
+Bullying at work can occur in many different ways; it can be very distressing and impact your mental health.

 Man sat in front of a computer screen with his hand to his head looked worried.

-Bullying is a common concern within the legal community; many callers to LawCare’s helpline complain of being bullied at work.
-Bullying at work can occur in many different ways, it can be very distressing and affect your mental health.
+Bullying is a common concern within the legal sector; many callers to LawCare’s helpline report experiencing bullying at work.
+Workplace bullying can take many forms; it can be very distressing and impact your mental health.

 • What is bullying?